fmbenhassine/gamehub.io/README.md

 # About GameHub.io
 [![Gitter](https://badges.gitter.im/Join Chat.svg)](https://gitter.im/benas/gamehub.io?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-GameHub.io is an attempt to make a real-time multiplayer gaming server using the following technologies:
+GameHub.io is an attempt to make a real-time multi player gaming server using the following technologies:

-## Client side
+### Client side

 * HTML5, CSS3, <a href="http://getbootstrap.com/" target="_blank">Twitter bootstrap</a> and <a href="http://fortawesome.github.io/Font-Awesome/" target="_blank">Font awesome</a> to make a nice looking UI
 * <a href="http://jquery.com/" target="_blank">JQuery</a> combined with the inevitable Javascript utilities (<a href="https://lodash.com/" target="_blank">Lodash</a>, <a href="http://momentjs.com/" target="_blank">Moment.js</a>, <a href="http://github.hubspot.com/messenger/" target="_blank">Messenger.js</a> and <a href="http://www.highcharts.com/" target="_blank">Highcharts</a>) for client side logic
 * <a href="http://socket.io/" target="_blank">Socket.io</a> client to make real time gaming possible

-## Server side
+### Server side

 * <a href="http://nodejs.org/" target="_blank">Node JS</a> as web server
 * <a href="http://expressjs.com/" target="_blank">Express JS</a> as web framework